 Dr. Lynn Kiaer, Lure Coursing

-Lynn met her first Scottish Deerhound when she was a freshman in college, and knew from that moment that someday she would own a Deerhound.
+She met her first Scottish Deerhound when she was a freshman in college, and knew from that moment that someday she would own a Deerhound.
 The big gray dogs struck a chord that still resonates.
-For nearly 20 years, she and her husband Charlie have been breeding, raising, training, showing, lure coursing and racing Scottish Deerhounds, and even competing in agility with a couple of them; in the last few years they have added Whippets to the mix as well.
+For nearly 20 years, she and her husband Charlie have been breeding, raising, training, showing, lure coursing and racing Scottish Deerhounds, and she has also competed in obedience, rally and agility with some of them; in the last few years they have added Whippets to the mix as well.
 Their Cu Liath Deerhounds (Cu Liath means "gray dog" in Gaelic) include some of the most successful dogs in the breed, including Jynx, the only Deerhound ever to win both Best In Field and Best In Show (with Lynn handling!).

 Lure coursing is the field sport for sighthounds, and as Lynn and